 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 - WORKSHOPS AND CONFERENCES

 Ronald Garet studies theological ethics and constitutional law, especially in areas where the two fields intersect.
-He joined USC Law in 1981 and teaches Constitutional Law; Law, Language, and Values; Law Informed by Faith; and Concepts in American Law.
+He joined USC Gould School of Law in 1981 and teaches Constitutional Law; Law, Language, and Values; Law Informed by Faith; and Concepts in American Law.
 In 2010, Prof. Garet received the William A. Rutter Distinguished Teaching Award.

-Prof. Garet has written about the authority of the Biblical and constitutional text, about methods of textual interpretation in both fields, and about the meaning of narratives of creation and redemption in American constitutionalism.
+Garet has written about the authority of the Biblical and constitutional text, about methods of textual interpretation in both fields, and about the meaning of narratives of creation and redemption in American constitutionalism.
 He is currently working on "To Secure the Blessings."
 His recent work includes: “‘Extraordinarily Called upon by the Blessings Which We Have Received,’”(Touro Law Review, 2014), “The Ten Commandments and the Fourteenth Amendment (Hebraic Political Studies, 2009); "With Radiant Countenance: Creation, Redemption, and Revelation" (Michigan State Law Review, 2009); and “The Last Full Measure of Devotion: Sacrifice and Textual Authority” (Cardozo Law Review 2006).

 Works in Progress